olestole/IT2810-project3/README.md

 contains a large set of customizable components, icons and themes.

 ### Redux (State Management)
-With Redux we are storing a global AppState.
+We use Redux for frontend-specific state management.
 The global state helps us share state to components that have a larger area of concern than its local state.
 The AppState contains:
 * “modalOpen”: used for keeping track of the product-review modal
 * “searchtext”: used to update the search.
 When the text is “” (empty) it will search for all items
 * “filterOptions”: used for filtering the data